czi-finance/wrds_sample_code/README.md

 run;
 ```

-7. One can export the *Panel* in different formats (e.g., .dta, .csv) for any subsequent analysis.
+7. One can export the *Panel* in different formats (e.g., .dta, .csv) conducive to subsequent analysis.
 For example, I use `comp_funda_clean` in Stata to plot those figures above.
 ```sas
 %let FFP = "[The Path to Your Output Folder]/comp_funda_clean.dta";